S-Abdelnabi/OoC-multi-modal-fc/curated_dataset/readme.md

 ## Dataset Access
 If you like to have access to our collected evidence, please fill out this [form](https://forms.gle/HZeUK1EEveGF9yEV9).
+Please note that we are still preparing the dataset for sharing, stay tuned!

 We share the raw Google search results, in addition to our preprocessing, and precomputed embeddings.